 Unzip the distribution file dipimage.zip to any destination (say, C:\).
 It will generate a directory C:\dip with two sub-directories: C:\dip\common\ and C:\dip\win32\ or C:\dip\win64\, depending on the version you downloaded.
-The first one contains the MAT-LAB toolbox, the second one the DIP lib library, support libraries and include files.
-The system (Windows, not MATLAB) must be able to find these library files.
-This can be accomplished one of the following ways:
+The first one contains the MATLAB toolbox, the second one the DIP lib library, support libraries and include files.
+On versions of MATLAB prior to 7.2, it is necessary for the system (Windows, not MATLAB) to be able to find these library files.
+This can be accomplished one of the following ways.
+Note that for MATLAB 7.2 and later this step is not necessary.